nationalarchives/ds-booking-experience/README.md

 Once a workable high-level flow representing required steps is understood and we have a clear sense of the scope for this work, we will need to estimate the effort involved in delivery. **If estimates exceed available time and resources, we may at this point need to revisit the scope and flow**.
 There is [a table](#estimation-table) below for recording estimates and related considerations.

 Diagrams can be opened in [draw.io](https://draw.io).
 For each there is also a PDF version.
 There are also Axure prototypes which have the `.rp` file extension.

+## Version 1.0

+This [version](iterations/1.0.pdf) was presented to stakeholders along with the MVP requirements and an accompanying [Axure prototype](/iterations/1.0.rp) (see screenshots [here](/iterations/wireframe_screenshots/1.0)) on 17 December.
+This major version bump reflects agreement that this is an initial version to be estimated against (accepting that further refinement and thought will be necessary).

 ## Version 0.0.8